 Loads of trainer-inspired motivation

-If you’ve been training for a while, you’ve probably reached a point when you just felt like throwing in the towel and getting yourself a huge cheese hamburger.
+If you’ve been training for a while, you’ve probably reached a point when you just felt like throwing in the towel and getting yourself a huge cheeseburger.
 But you also know that’s unlikely to happen under the watchful eyes of your coach.

 Face to face coaching allows you to physically lean on your coach’s determination and motivation when you find yourself running dangerously low.
 If you’re trying to lose weight or get in shape, it can be a difficult journey.
 Having solid help to coach you through the difficult times can be invaluable.